S I L V E R T H O U G H T : S U B M I S S I O N S: O N L I N E D I V I S I O N

 G E N E R A L S U B M I S S I O N G U I D E L I N E S

-PLEASE NOTE: These are guidelines for speculative fiction submissions to our online division (ST Online).
-For submissions to our print division (ST Print), see the ST: Print Submissions page.
-For literary fiction/poetry submissions, visit our sister site Megan's Closet.
+PLEASE NOTE: These are guidelines for submissions of short speculative fiction to our online division (ST Online).
+We do not publish a print magazine, no matter what you may have heard elsewhere.
+For novel submissions to our print division (ST Print), see the ST: Print Submissions page.

 CONTACT: